Dimethylebutane/Simple-computer-in-vhdl/Readme.md

 SAP-1 inspired computer;
-First time using vhdl, if the code is ugly or un-optimized please tell it to me. untested for fpga
+First time using vhdl, if the code is ugly or un-optimized please tell it to me.
+Untested for fpga.

 # Documentation:

 ## RAM:
-256 bytes
+- 256 bytes
-Instructions must be stored in ram before launching simulation in memory.vhdl, just edit the initial ram content
+- Instructions must be stored in ram before launching simulation.
+In memory.vhdl, just edit the initial ram content

 ## ISA:
     OpCode Dst, Src